How to Write a Resume: Guide & Examples

 Habitat for Humanity, Volunteer Builder, 2018–Present

-• Contribute to the construction and repair of eight homes, helping provide safe, affordable housing for low-income families.
+- Contribute to the construction and repair of eight homes, helping provide safe, affordable housing for low-income families.

-• Collaborate with a team of 10–20 volunteers and staff to complete projects on schedule and within budget, supporting efficient build timelines.
+- Collaborate with a team of 10–20 volunteers and staff to complete projects on schedule and within budget, supporting efficient build timelines.

 American Red Cross, Volunteer Blood Donor Ambassador, 2017–2018

-• Supported 15+ blood drives, assisting 30–50 donors per event with check-in, registration, and donation guidance.
+- Supported 15+ blood drives, assisting 30–50 donors per event with check-in, registration, and donation guidance.

-• Helped create a positive donor experience, contributing to high donor satisfaction and encouraging repeat donations.
+- Helped create a positive donor experience, contributing to high donor satisfaction and encouraging repeat donations.

-Awards, Honors, & Publications
+Awards, Publications, & Projects

-Include awards, honors, publications, or projects on your resume if they’re relevant to the job or demonstrate exceptional achievement.
+Include awards, publications, or projects on your resume if they’re relevant to the job or demonstrate exceptional achievement.
+These sections are especially valuable in academic, creative, or research-focused fields.

-If the award, honor, publication, or project is tied to your degree, you can include it as a bullet point in your education section below the university or high school name.
+If the award, publication, or project is tied to your degree, you can include it as a bullet point in your education section below the university or high school name.

 Here’s an example of an awards section on a resume: